Article: Young Workers

 When you can work depends on whether it is a school day, the weekend or during the holidays.
 Your age is also important.

 - on a school day, you can't work before the end of school hours (although some by-laws allow you to work for up to one hour before school)

 - on a school day, you can only do paid work for up to two hours in total

 - if you're under 15, you can do up to five hours' paid work on a Saturday

 - if you're 15 or older, you can do up to eight hours' paid work on a Saturday

 - on a Sunday, you can only do two hours' paid work, whatever your age (up to 16)

 - if you are under 15, you can do up to five hours' work a day in the school holidays, up to a total of 25 hours a week

-- if you are over 15, you can do up to eight hours' work a day in the holidays, up to a total of 35 hours a week
+- if you are 15 or older, you can do up to eight hours' work a day in the holidays, up to a total of 35 hours a week

 Your health and safety